 You have the right to review your educational records maintained by West Georgia, except for certain types of confidential information which are defined by law and by institutional regulations.
 For a listing of what records are kept where and by whom and a full explanation of how to review these records, see Appendix H in this handbook.
 You'll also find in this section how to "challenge the content" of your records as well as safeguards built into the record-keeping system to ensure the privacy and confidentiality of your records.

 In addition to completing the Free Application for Federal Student Aid, students must meet several major academic requirements to remain eligible for aid.
 For example, students must maintain a minimum GPA based on their attempted hours.
-Also, students must complete 67% of the courses they attempted in a semester.

 There is also a limit on the total number of hours for which students may receive financial aid.
 All programs of study have specified course requirements and total number of hours for completion.